Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 So, when possible, I always purchase whole melons and cut them myself.

-We introduced cantaloupe when Sawyer was 7 months.
+We introduced cantaloupe and kiwi (our favorite kiwi baby puree!) when Sawyer was 7 months.

 If you’re interested, here’s more about baby led weaning foods for 7 months.